activitree/Meteor-PWA-Explained/3_Service_workers.md

 }
 ```

-This is the service worker proposed by this documentation, exaplained in-line.
+This further is the service worker proposed by this documentation, exaplained in-line.
 This is not the best nor the worst, it is something that works for us and covers a more general case.
 This should/could improve with your help.

 Before this please note the existence of `not-connected.html` file in your `/public` folder https://github.com/activitree/Meteor-PWA-Explained/blob/master/app/public/not-connected.html.
 We use this file to display a page when we sense something is wrong with our connection to the Meteor server.